unicode-org/icu4x/docs/tutorials/data_provider.md

 Dynamic data loading can currently be performed in user code.
 A future core library API may provide this functionality; please submit feedback in [#2985](https://github.com/unicode-org/icu4x/issues/2985).

+The following example loads additional locales bucketed by language.
+This means that different script and regional variants of the same language are assumed to be in the same dynamically loaded data file.
+However, clients should choose a dynamic loading strategy that works best for them.

 ```rust
 use icu_provider_adapters::either::EitherProvider;
 use icu_provider_adapters::fallback::LocaleFallbackProvider;